dart-lang/dartdoc/README.md

   * Default-on warnings that are misleading or wrong, few or on edge cases
   * Non-default warnings that are misleading or wrong, widespread
   * Enhancements considered important but without significant data indicating they are a big win
+  * User performance problem (e.g. page load, search), not widespread
-  * Performance problem, widespread
+  * Generation performance problem, widespread

 * P3
   * Theoretical or extremely rare problems with generation
   * Minor display warts on edge cases only
   * Non-default warnings that are misleading or wrong, few or on edge cases
   * Enhancements whose importance is uncertain
-  * Performance problem, limited impact or not widespread
+  * Generation performance problem, limited impact or not widespread

 ## License